picimako/citric/README.md

 - Validation and conversion of [`@BindToRegistry` methods and fields](https://www.picimako.com/citric/citrus-registry-and-resource-injection/)
 - Numerous Citrus-specific static code analysis checks
 - Code folding of certain [containers](https://www.picimako.com/citric/containers/) and Hamcrest condition expressions for easier comprehension of test code

-## Purchase license

-The plugin is available via a paid license, and you can head over to the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/22813-citric) to get your hands on one.
-You can find more information about pricing and licensing options there, including a **14-day trial period**.

 ## Supported IDEs